OKUA1/dingo-docs/src/app/docs/how-to-contribute/page.md

 nextjs:
   metadata:
     title: How to contribute
-    description: Quidem magni aut exercitationem maxime rerum eos.
+    description: Learn how to contribute.
 ---

 Welcome!
-We appreciate your interest in contributing to Dingo.
+We appreciate your interest in contributing to `agent_dingo`.
 Whether you're a developer, designer, writer, or simply passionate about open source, there are several ways you can help improve this project.
 This document will guide you through the process of contributing to our Python repository.

 ---